SegaraRai/InjectExec/README.md

   Disable suspending the main thread of the target process during injection.
   (The main thread of the target process will be suspended during injection by default.)

+#### /-W

+  Disable waiting for the target process to finish.
+  (InjectExec waits for the target process to finish by default.)